 Kaleb Fleck entered Pitt-Johnstown with the intention of pursuing a career in physical therapy and playing on the Mountain Cats baseball team.
-He earned his degree, but is currently on a slightly different career path.
+He earned his degree, but pursued a slightly different career path.

 Fleck, class of ’12, was selected by the Washington Nationals in the minor league phase of the Rule 5 draft in the 2017 Winter Meetings.
 Fleck had spent six seasons with the Arizona Diamondbacks organization.

 He reportedly retired from professional baseball in August 2018.

 He was 19-12 with a 3.64 ERA in 250 career minor league games, all as a reliever.
 In 2017, Fleck was 2-2 with a 5.30 ERA and a save in 44 games.

 He was was initially signed as a free agent by the Diamondbacks organization and, despite a few setbacks, his ascent has been steady.

 In 2016, with the Reno Aces, Fleck endured injuries that limited his playing time and affected his statistics.
 Fleck, a relief pitcher, struck out 37 in 31 innings while posting a 5.81 earned run average.